Rosa-Luxemburgstiftung-Berlin/zammadls/README.md

 create a configuration (see `config.yml.sample`)

-the default locations the config is expected are: 'config.yml', 'config/config.yml'
+the default locations the config is expected are: `config.yml` and `config/config.yml`

 (the account used requires admin **and** agent rights)